pktgen/fgen/docs/guides/pmds/af_xdp.rst

    busy_budget   - 0xFFFF disabled, 0 use default, >0 budget value

 Configuring busy polling is a privileged operation.
-For more information on how to configure this setting in an unprivileged container, see :ref:`Integration of the K8s device plugin with CNDP
+For more information on how to configure this setting in an unprivileged container, see :ref:`Integration of the K8s device plugin with FGEN
 <integration-k8s-dp>`.